 RELATED READ: Does Online Social Networking Friendship Really Work

-But quite often these social media cheaters are caught red-handed.
-And once that happens, usually the sky falls on their marriage, which is destroyed beyond repair.
+Quite often these social media cheaters are caught red-handed.
+And once that happens, usually the sky falls on their marriage, destroying it beyond repair.

 Social media and social network are the cause of many relationship issues, divorces, or marriage failures.